Human waste is one of the main causes of pollution in popular hiking areas the world over.

 For less obvious reasons, most of us have mastered such things as navigating with a map and compass, scaling tall peaks, traveled myriad miles in rugged terrain, but are less proficient in the art of pooping per the rules of Leave No Trace.

-In this guide, we aim to help remedy this inconsistency by teaching you how to poop in the woods or any other wilderness area like a pro.
+In this guide, we aim to help remedy this by teaching you how to take care of business in any wilderness area like a pro.

 Table of Contents